verdaccio/website/website/translated_docs/yo-NG/web.md

 | scope         | okun       | Rara      | @myscope                                                      | `>v3.x`    | Ti o ba n lo iforukọsilẹ yii fun scope modulu kan ni pato, yan scope naa lati ṣeto rẹ ninu akọle itọnisọna webui |
 | darkMode      | boolean    | Rara      | false                                                         | `>=v4.6.0` | This mode is an special theme for those want to live in the dark side                                            |

-> O jẹ igbaniyanju pe ki iwọn aami idanimọ ni iwọn wọnyii `40x40` pixels.
+> The recommended logo size is `40x40` pixels.
 >
-> The `darkMode` can be enabled via UI and is persisted in the local storage, furthermore, also void `primary_color` and dark cannot be customized.
+> The `darkMode` can be enabled via UI and is persisted in the browser local storage.
+Furthermore, also void `primary_color` and dark cannot be customized.